 During product development or testing phase, you may want to have your domain ready with a landing page to collect the emails and create a buzz.

-Having pre-launch landing page can help you in many ways.
+Having a pre-launch landing page can help you in many ways.

 - Test the product idea

 - Collect emails so you can notify on launch

 - Get initial feedback

 - Find potential customer